Utah-Math-Data-Science/SCHull4Science/README.md

 ## Dataset
 ### Dataset Files
+We use EC-reaction and fold dataset provided in [IEConv_proteins](https://github.com/phermosilla/IEConv_proteins#download-the-preprocessed-datasets) and LBA dataset provided in [atom3d](https://github.com/drorlab/atom3d).
 All datasets are saved as `.mdb` files.
 Please download the dataset from the provided in the [releases](https://github.com/Utah-Math-Data-Science/SCHull4Science/releases/tag/v1.0.0) or using
 ```
 wget https://github.com/Utah-Math-Data-Science/SCHull4Science/releases/download/v1.0.0/Data.zip
 ```